-The disinfectants used in this practice are: Clinell wipes, clinell spray disinfection, hospec and perform ID
+The disinfectants used in this practice are: Steri Wipe +, clinell spray disinfection, hospec, perform ID, Stera Dif, Bossklein impactive IP, Viakal spray, Miltons and Bleach.

-Disinfectants are stored in: Individual surgeries and locked in a store cupboard
+Disinfectants are stored in: Individual surgeries and locked in a store designated COSHH cupboard.

-Disinfectants are disposed by: Dental Nurses's Dental Practice
+Disinfectants are disposed by: Dental Nurses's